Overview

 📄️ Creating a Basic App

-📄️ Working With Data
+📄️ Working with Data

-📄️ Scaling with Routing and Composites
+📄️ Routing and Composites

 📄️ Validating and Binding Data